VIPS (software): History

 VASARI ended in 1993 but a follow-on European project called MARC allowed for more development.
 This aimed to use the imaging techniques developed in VASARI to build a colorimetric camera and to use it to print an art catalogue.
 Nicos left and John took over the development of the VIPS library, the GUI and the camera software.
 Sun had just produced their first two-CPU workstation, so VIPS gained SMP support.
 A further aim was to reduce the time spent on disc IO, so at the same time the ability to "chain" operators together without the need for intermediate storage was added. ip was rewritten to use the Motif user-interface toolkit and gained fully editable history.

 In 1997 Kirk Martinez moved to the University of Southampton so development and use continued in more projects (including Viseum, ACOHIR and Artiste) and VIPS and ip developed in response to their needs.
 The software was moved from Sun to Linux in the late 90s and ip moved from Motif to GTK+, becoming nip.
 VIPS gained support for files larger than 2GB, and for up to 64 CPUs. nip was rewritten again for GTK+-2.0 and became the nip2 we know today.

-In 2005, John Cupitt moved from the National Gallery to Imperial College to work on medical imaging and VIPS and nip2 are now maintained there.
+In 2005, John Cupitt moved from the National Gallery to Imperial College to work on medical imaging and VIPS and nip2 gained many features while worked there.
 Recent additions have been support for Analyze, DICOM3, FITS, Matlab and Radiance images, run-time code generation, and the start of a move to a GObject foundation.
 It is John's ingenuity and programming skills which have made libVips so successful today.